 Psychodynamic therapy is an approach that is primarily used to treat depression and other serious mental health disorders.
 This method is also useful in treating social anxiety disorder, eating disorders, problems with pain, relationship difficulties, and substance use disorder.

-During psychodynamic therapy a person will work with a therapist and learn to speak freely about anything that comes to mind.
+During psychodynamic therapy, a person will work with a therapist and learn to speak freely about anything that comes to mind.
 Common topics include current difficulties, fears, desires, dreams, and fantasies.
-The goal is to minimize symptoms that lead to harm, and also lead to positive changed like increased self-worth, better use of a persons’ own talents and abilities, and an improved capacity for developing and maintaining more satisfying relationships.
+The goal is to minimize symptoms that lead to harm, and also lead to positive changes like increased self-worth, better use of a person’s talents and abilities, and an improved capacity for developing and maintaining more satisfying relationships.

 Holistic Psychotherapy